dasch-swiss/dsp-ui-lib/docs/README.md

 ### Deploying github page

-On each release of DSP-UI, a Github action script will build and deploy the documentation on [dasch-swiss.github.io/dsp-ui-lib](https://dasch-swiss.github.io/dsp-ui-lib).
+On each release of DSP-UI, a github action script will build and deploy the documentation on [dasch-swiss.github.io/dsp-ui-lib](https://dasch-swiss.github.io/dsp-ui-lib).
 Behind the scenes, MkDocs builds the documentation and use the [mkdocs-deploy-gh-pages](https://github.com/marketplace/actions/deploy-mkdocs) actions script to deploy them to the gh-pages.
 That's it!